Do Golden Retrievers need grooming?

 Golden Retriever care

 The Golden Retriever is a large-sized breed of dog.
 They are active dogs and need to be exercised daily.
 They don’t do well if they don’t get at least one thirty-minute walk a day, but more activity would be better for them – perhaps bringing them along on a daily jog or bike ride with you!
-Make sure that your Golden Retriever always has access to fresh water when he or she isn’t inside with you.
+Ensure your Golden Retriever always has access to fresh water when he or she isn’t inside with you.

 Golden Retrievers are prone to obesity if given too many treats or do not exercise regularly.
 Their diet should be high in protein with moderate fat content.
 They must get daily exercise or a few good long walks regularly.